 Anyone can reminisce at any age and we all do it sometimes although we don't think about it.

 Older people in hospital, care homes and day centres can benefit greatly from reminiscence sessions.
-Reminiscence work can benefit people with dementia or brain injuries who have difficulty with their short term memory, as it builds on their long term memory skills, raising their confidence and pride in recounting their memories to others.
+Reminiscence work can benefit people with dementia or brain injuries who have difficulty with their short term memory, as it builds on their long term memory skills.

 How does it benefit people?